jamesrwhite/website/README.md

 # 🌎 Website

 My very simple personal website built using [Tailwind](https://tailwindcss.com) as an experiment to learn more about it and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

 ## 👷🏻‍♂️ Building

-    $ make build
+    make build

 This will build the site and output it to `dist/`.

 ## 👨🏻‍💻 Running Locally

+Run a local server with live rebuilds:

-    $ make serve port=8080
+    make run port=8080

-This will build the site and serve it from `dist/`.
+This will automatically rebuild when you make changes to files in `src/` and serve the site from `dist/`.

-To continuously build the site when changes are made run:

-    $ make watch

 ## 🚀 Deploying